wsp-sag/gisdkStyle/README.md

 ## Style Guide

+Properly written code is easier to read, follow, debug, and improve.
+Taking a small amount of time to write clean code will save you and others a significant amount of time in the future.

 These are styles and conventions that we have begun to implement in our work at PB.
 They are subject to change and/or evolution as more developers join the projects.
 We invite others involved with TransCAD development to participate.

 ### Script Layout

 A single GISDK script should accomplish only one primary purpose, though it may contain more than one `Macro` definition if they are related to the model step.
 It is preferable to write multiple scripts than to create an overly long process.

-### Code Structure
+### Line structure

-Lines should be limited to 80 characters.
-Broken lines should wrap to the beginning of the current bracket or parenthesis.

-**Good**
+Lines should be limited to 80 characters and only execute one statement or function.
+Lines longer than this are difficult to view in terminals, the GISDK debugger, or side-by-side.
+Function inputs should ideally occupy their own line, indented within the function brackets.
+An acceptable (but not ideal) alternative is to break the line to the opening bracket.

+**Best**

+    return(
+      RunMacro("CreateAllStreetSkims",
+        street_layer_file,
+        outputs_dir,
+        iteration_number,
+        scenario_dir
+      )
+    )

+**OK**

     return(RunMacro("CreateAllStreetSkims", street_layer_file, outputs_dir,
                     iteration_number, scenario_dir))